abhitejdivi5/Ab-s-Analog-and-Mixed-signal/4. Solar Panel Diagnosis circuit/Block Diagram.md

    - Provides the input.
 Its voltage and current are continuously monitored.

 2. **Voltage Sensing Circuit (VSC)**
-   - Scales down the solar panel’s voltage (using a resistor divider) for safe processing.
+   - Scales down the solar panel’s voltage (using a resistor divider) for safe processing from the Solar Panel, and gives it to the Voltage Sensing and the Current Sensing Circuit.

 3. **Current Sensing Circuit (CSC)**
    - Measures the solar panel’s current to determine its operating condition.